-Intimacy is the experience of emotional closeness.
+The experience of emotional closeness.
 It occurs when two people are able to be emotionally open with one another, and reveal their true feelings, thoughts, fears and desires.
 This can only occur when both people are able to genuinely trust one another, and feel able to take the risk of being vulnerable.
-Intimacy is a universal human need; without it we have the experience of loneliness.
-A perceived lack of intimacy is one of the commonest reasons for relationship breakdowns.
+It is a universal human need; without it we have the experience of loneliness.
+A perceived lack of intimacy is one of the most common reasons for relationship breakdowns.

-Men may abandon relationships and intimacy because they fear that they will lose their sense of being independent.
-True intimacy is not about giving up your independence.
-It’s about balancing the sense of yourself while still being connected with another.
+Men may abandon relationships and intimacy because they fear that they will lose their sense of independence.
+True emotional closeness is about balancing the sense of yourself while still being connected with another.

 Tips for developing intimacy

-Recognise that intimacy is a skill that takes practice.
+Recognise it is a skill that takes practice.
 It is not always easy.
-It’s OK to be apprehensive about it, but don’t let that stop you trying.
+It’s okay to be apprehensive about it, but don’t let that stop you trying.